Josef Albers

 Emigrates to USA

 After the Nazi regime closed down the Bauhaus in 1933, as part of its campaign of suppression of "degenerate art" (entartete kunst) Albers emigrated to America, and continued propagating the Bauhaus aesthetic in art and design at the experimental Black Mountain College, North Carolina, where he directed the fine art painting course until 1949.
-During this time his students included the Neo-Dada painter and printmaker Robert Rauschenberg (1925-2008), as well as the graffiti-style painter Cy Twombly (b.1929), and the collage artist Ray Johnson (1927-95).
+During this time his students included the Neo-Dada painter and printmaker Robert Rauschenberg (1925-2008), as well as the graffiti-style painter Cy Twombly (1928-2011), and the collage artist Ray Johnson (1927-95).
 Albers' creative output at Black Mountain College included a number of woodcuts as well as paintings.

 In 1950, Albers quit Black Mountain to take up an appointment as the head of the Department of Architecture and Design at Yale University, where he remained until his retirement in 1959.
 His students at Yale included the Op-artist Richard Anuszkiewicz (b.1930) and the contemporary sculptor Eva Hesse (1936-70).
 While at Yale, Albers combined with Professor and King-lui Wu in creating decorative designs for a number of architectural projects.